jonnymind/SIRPAS/Source/Rulebook/Combat/Combat_skills.md

 be 0 or 1.
 To resolve any fight, everyone will then add the value of the **dominance** of they skill they want to (or can) use to every roll they take.

-The **dominance** of a combat skill impacts also its training cost in **CP**.
-More effective combat styles are *usually* harder to train, with some exception.
-For example, if you are able to bring a modern tank in a medieval setting, learning **modern warfare** may be easier than learning **traditional sword-fight**, yet the dominance of the first will probably eclipse the second.

 ### Styles and maneuvers

 In the _advanced combat system_, **Combat skills** are associated with a _style_, that is a collection